healthbadge/episimmer/Base Model/ReadMe.md

     Number of worlds <30>   {Refers to the number of times simulation is avergaed on}

-    Number of Days <30>     {Refers to the duration of a single simulation}
+    Number of Time steps <30>     {Refers to the total duration of a single simulation}

     Starting Exposed Percentage <0.3>   {Starting percentage of population that is exposed}